slocka/use-query-params-state/README.md

 ## Why use-query-params-state?

-use-query-params-state aims to improve the developer experience and indirectly the user experience, by making URL state management easy, reliable and type safe.
+use-query-params-state aims to improve the end user experience by providing a solution helping developers creating more shareable React web application.
+It is doing so by making URL state management easy, reliable and type safe and therefore encouraging developers to use the URL query string more often.

+Note: Not all the states of your application can/should be stored in the URL. use-query-params-state is typically suited to manage states corresponding to parameters manipulated by the user that influences the current page.

 Example of URL state using use-query-params-state:
 ```js
 "/products-search?search=red+bike&page=10&pageSize=20&minRating=20&free_delivery=true"
 ```
 ### A better user experience

 It is a common pattern for modern web applications to use the URL search query string to control the state of the current page.
 This pattern enables multiple things: